 Just a heads up, this post contains some affiliate links.
 That means that we earn a small commission if you buy the product at no extra cost to you.
 That allows us to continue to research and share interesting articles with you. :)

 Plastic.
 It seems to be everywhere in our world.
-In fact, a recent study by The University of Newcastle, Australia, suggests that every week “up to 5 g/week of microplastic particles is potentially ingested by humans.”.
-That’s the same weight as a 20 pence piece in the UK or an American Nickle.
+A recent study by The University of Newcastle, Australia, suggests that humans potentially ingest every week “up to 5 g/week of microplastic particles.”.
+That’s the same weight as a 20-pence piece in the UK or an American nickel.

-Biodegradable plastics or bioplastics might be the answer to this problem, but both biodegradable plastics and eco-plastics come with their own problem, namely, whether or not they biodegrade at a useful rate.
+Biodegradable plastics, or bioplastics, might be the answer to this problem.
+Both biodegradable plastics and eco-plastics come with their problem, namely, whether or not they biodegrade at a helpful rate.

 During this biodegradation process, all plastics (eco-friendly or otherwise) will break down into smaller and smaller pieces, becoming microplastics.
-Some plastics will also release harmful chemicals and gasses (like methane) during this process.
+During this process, some plastics will also release harmful chemicals and gases (like methane).

-So, if all plastics biodegrade, how do we decide what type of plastic is “eco-friendly” and why are some plastics marketed as biodegradable or bioplastics?
+So, if all plastics biodegrade, how do we decide what type of plastic is “eco-friendly”, and why are some plastics marketed as biodegradable or bioplastic?
 Read on to find out.

 What Does It Mean For Something To Biodegrade?

-First, we must understand what “biodegradation” actually means in the context of this article.
+First, we must understand what “biodegradation” means in this article’s context.

-Biodegradation simply means that something is broken down by digestive enzymes, or microbes, over a period of time, until it is no longer recognisable as solid plastic.
+Biodegradation simply means that something is broken down by digestive enzymes, or microbes, over time until it is no longer recognisable as solid plastic.

-This process can take anywhere from a few months to hundreds of years in some cases.
+This process can sometimes take anywhere from a few months to hundreds of years.

-For example, polyethelene (PE) and polypropylene (PP) are two common types of plastics that easily biodegrade in landfills.
+For example, polyethene (PE) and polypropylene (PP) are two common types of plastics that easily biodegrade in landfills.

 What Does Bioplastic Mean?

-“Bioplastic” is a biodegradable plastic that has been made from organic material like cornstarch, sugarcane, or soybean oil.
-In theory, these materials would all biodegrade much faster than plastic made from naturally occurring long-chain hydrocarbons.
+“Bioplastic” is a biodegradable plastic made from organic material like cornstarch, sugarcane, or soybean oil.
+In theory, all of these materials would biodegrade much faster than plastic made from naturally occurring long-chain hydrocarbons.

-Plastic made from biodegradable sources is considered a “naturally degradable” or “ND” plastic, meaning the plastic can be broken down into smaller and smaller pieces without releasing harmful chemicals.
+Plastic made from biodegradable sources is considered “naturally degradable” (ND) plastic, meaning the plastic can be broken down into smaller and smaller pieces without releasing harmful chemicals.

-Unfortunately, since the materials used to make these plastics are man-made and not naturally occurring, they are not actually as ‘biodegradable’ as most ordinary people believe, and this is why some biodegradable plastics have been accused of greenwashing.
+Unfortunately, since the materials used to make these plastics are man-made and do not occur naturally, they are not actually as ‘biodegradable’ as most ordinary people believe, and this is why some biodegradable plastics have been accused of “greenwashing.”

 Plastic: The Ugly Truth

 Plastic is now a part of our lives.
-We can find plastic in packaging, shoes, glasses, cars, boats and just about anywhere else you can think of.
-Modern life would be almost non-existent without it.
+We can find plastic in packaging, shoes, glasses, cars, boats, and just about anywhere else.
+Modern life would be almost nonexistent without it.

-There’s just one problem: we produce over 380 million tons of plastic every year – that’s over seven hundred sixty (760) billion pounds – of plastic every year and it’s estimated that up to half of it is single-use plastic (think packaging and plastic drink bottles).
+There’s just one problem: we produce over 380 million tons of plastic annually—that’s over seven hundred sixty (760) billion pounds—and it’s estimated that up to half of it is single-use plastic (think packaging and plastic drink bottles).

 Are Bioplastics The Answer?

-The truth is: plastic rarely degrades as we would like it to.
+The truth is: plastic rarely degrades as quickly as we would like it to.

-When plastic breaks down, it releases a significant amount of harmful chemicals into the environment.
-According to The Plastic Pollution Coalition’s website, polyethylene produced from natural oil sources like corn and soy grows into polyethylene microfibers that are about 36 times smaller than those generated from petroleum or petroleum-based products.
+When plastic breaks down, it releases many harmful chemicals into the environment.
+According to The Plastic Pollution Coalition’s website, polyethene produced from natural oil sources like corn and soy grows into polyethene microfibers that are about 36 times smaller than those generated from petroleum or petroleum-based products.

-Biodegradable plastic or bioplastics are specifically marketed as being more eco friendly and are usually made from natural materials such as corn starch, sugar cane stalks and cellulose – can be broken down into smaller and smaller pieces over a period of time.
+Biodegradable plastics, or bioplastics, are marketed explicitly as being more eco-friendly and are usually made from natural materials such as corn starch, sugar cane stalks, and cellulose, which can be broken down into smaller and smaller pieces over time.

-These organic materials are present in nature, but they are also abundant in landfills.
-Once biodegraded, these materials can then return to the soil to nourish trees, plants and insects.
-They are considered ecological plastics because they do not impact the environment by creating litter or pollution as their man-made counterparts do.
+These organic materials are present in nature but are also abundant in landfills.
+Once biodegraded, these materials can then return to the soil to nourish trees, plants, and insects.
+They are considered ecological plastics because they do not impact the environment by creating litter or pollution, as their man-made counterparts do.